saifhosari/second-project-PaperScissorRock/README.md

  # Credits

- i give credit to this Video that i learned year ago how to build this game from : https://www.youtube.com/watch?v=1yS-JV4fWqY
+ i give credit to this Video that i learned a year ago how to build this game from : https://www.youtube.com/watch?v=1yS-JV4fWqY